ramp4-pcar4/ramp4-pcar4/docs/app/legend.md

 Additionally, controls will be disabled if the layer item does not support them.

 #### Section Item
 A section item is a legend item that is not bound to a layer.
 Section items can be used to group collections of legend items, as well as display information that can take the format of title, text, image, Markdown, or custom HTML template.
+If a section item does NOT contain any layer-bound children, its visibility and expand control buttons must be explicitly enabled, unlike other layer-bound legend items that have those buttons enabled by default.

 ## Configuration
 > Note that in the following examples, the `layerId` represents the ID of the layer previously added to the map.
 [See the documentation for Layers](#) to understand how to add a layer to the map through the configuration file (TODO).